Cemetery: Reuse of graves

-Another type of grave site considered for re-use are empty plots purchased years ago but never used.
-In principle it would seem easier to "re-use" such grave sites as there can be no claims of desecration, but often this is made complicated by the legal rights to be buried obtained by the pre-purchase, as any limited tenure clause only takes effect after there has been a burial.
+Another type of grave site considered for reuse are empty plots purchased years ago but never used.
+In principle it would seem easier to "reuse" such grave sites as there can be no claims of desecration, but often this is made complicated by the legal rights to be buried obtained by the pre-purchase, as any limited tenure clause only takes effect after there has been a burial.
 Again, cemetery authorities suspect that in many cases the holders of these burial rights are probably dead and that nobody will exercise that burial right, but again some families are aware of the burial rights they possess and do intend to exercise them as and when family members die.
-Again the difficulty of being unable to locate the holders of these burial rights complicates the re-use of those graves.
+Again the difficulty of being unable to locate the holders of these burial rights complicates the reuse of those graves.

 As historic cemeteries begin to reach their capacity for full burials, alternative memorialization, such as collective memorials for cremated individuals, is becoming more common.
 Different cultures have different attitudes to destruction of cemeteries and use of the land for construction.
 In some countries it is considered normal to destroy the graves, while in others the graves are traditionally respected for a century or more.
 In many cases, after a suitable period of time has elapsed, the headstones are removed and the now former cemetery is converted to a recreational park or construction site.
 A more recent trend, particularly in South American cities, involves constructing high-rise buildings to house graves.

 Cemeteries in the US may be relocated if the land is required for other reasons.
 For instance, many cemeteries in the southeastern United States were relocated by the Tennessee Valley Authority from areas about to be flooded by dam construction.
 Cemeteries may also be moved so that the land can be reused for transportation structures, public buildings, or even private development.
 Cemetery relocation is not necessarily possible in other parts of the world; in Alberta, Canada, for instance, the Cemetery Act expressly forbids the relocation of cemeteries or the mass exhumation of marked graves for any reason whatsoever.
 This has caused significant problems in the provision of transportation services to the southern half of Calgary, as the main southbound road connecting the south end of the city with downtown threads through a series of cemeteries founded in the 1930s.
 The light rail transit line running to the south end eventually had to be built directly under the road.

 In Singapore, burials are limited to 15 years before graves are exhumed.
 This has led to a preference of cremation over burial among Singaporeans.